Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Maringá are positioned to serve the city's commercial centers and the wider Paraná state, a national leader in agribusiness, logistics, and manufacturing.
-This proximity enables low-latency applications for supply chain management and industrial automation.
+Proximity To Key Business Districts: Data centers in Maringá are positioned to serve the city's thriving agribusiness, software development, and logistics industries.
+This proximity enables low-latency access to applications and data for local enterprises, supporting real-time processing and operational efficiency.

 Natural Disaster Risk